Make affordable supports for your garden flowers with this easy tutorial and tomato cage hack.

 I started with a heavy-duty 54-inch galvanized steel tomato cage.
 Tomato cages also come powdered coated in colors which you could use as a bright accent and colorful plant support if you prefer.

-I purchased a 14-inch bolt cutter for $17 at Lowe’s.
-No hand strength required, with the bolt cutters, which made cutting through the steel rings super easy!
+I purchased a 14-inch bolt cutter for less than $20 at Lowe’s.
+No hand strength required with the bolt cutters, which made cutting through the steel rings super easy!

 Start by cutting your tomato cage in half lengthwise.
 Then use your bolt cutters and cut where the rings are joined to the vertical supports on the tomato cage (where the arrows are).
 I kept the second set of rings in tact (note the diagram, from the bottom of the tomato cage) as I decided I needed a pair of taller supports.